p30arena/meow_do/memory-bank/activeContext.md

 *   **PWA Implementation:**
     *   Updated `frontend/public/site.webmanifest` with `name`, `short_name`, `start_url`, and `scope` for PWA functionality.
     *   Installed `vite-plugin-pwa` and configured it in `frontend/vite.config.ts` to generate and register the service worker.
-    *   Created `frontend/src/components/InstallPWAButton.tsx` to handle the `beforeinstallprompt` event and provide a UI for installing the PWA, now using i18n for the button text and correctly hiding when the app is installed.
+    *   Created `frontend/src/components/InstallPWAButton.tsx` to handle the `beforeinstallprompt` event and provide a UI for installing the PWA.
+It now uses i18n for the button text, correctly hides when the app is installed, and displays instructional text when the `beforeinstallprompt` event is not available.
 The React Hooks order error in this component has been resolved.
     *   Integrated `InstallPWAButton` into `frontend/src/components/Navbar.tsx` for both mobile and desktop views.